github/explore/docs/API.md

 (if applicable) Date of first release.
 Formatted as `MONTH DD, YYYY`, `MONTH YYYY`, or just `YYYY`.

 ### short_description
 (required) A short description of the topic, which will be used on the Explore homepage, Topics subpage, and other preview areas.
 Must be 130 characters or less.
-Emoji are not allowed.
+Emojis are not allowed.

 ### topic
 (required) Name of the topic, which will be used in the URL, e.g. `https://github.com/topics/[URL]`.
 Formatted as lowercase.